mongodb-developer/mongodb-java-spring-boot-csfle/README.md

 }'
 ```

-Find all persons in the database.
+Find all the persons in the database.
 Note that the decryption is done automatically:

 ```bash
 curl http://localhost:8080/persons